cyclotruc/gitingest/README.md

   - Token count
 - **CLI tool**: Run it as a shell command
 - **Python package**: Import it in your code
+- **Private Repository**: Support via GitHub OAuth:
+  - Login with GitHub: Private repositories can now be ingested when you log in using GitHub.
+  - Once logged in, Gitingest uses your GitHub token (stored securely in your session) to clone and process your private repository.

 ## 📚 Requirements